Long-term drought prediction using deep neural networks based on geospatial weather data

 \section{Results}

-\paragraph{Description of experiment} For a binary classification problem, we arbitrarily set a drought threshold as $-2$, which can be justified by PDSI bins from Table~\ref{tab:pdsi_bins} and later adjusted for further experiments.
-For each cell in a considered region, the problem to solve is a binary classification problem with the true value is the indicator that PDSI exceeds $-2$.
-By construction, the model outputs the probability of a serious drought from the model output.
+\paragraph{Formal problem statement} We define a binary classification for drought forecasting using a PDSI threshold of $-2$, aligning with \cite{mcpherson2022pdsiforecast} and PDSI bin categorizations presented in Table~\ref{tab:pdsi_bins}.
+The model's objective is to predict drought occurrences, classified as serious, when PDSI falls below this threshold.

-For validation purposes, we have divided our dataset into the train (70\%) and test (30\%) subsets for all of the five world regions (Missouri, Northern Kazakhstan, Madhya Pradesh, Eastern Europe, and Goias).
-The model is trained via a train subset of the data, the quality metrics are calculated via an independent test subset.
-The validation is out-of-time: the test subset follows the training subset in time.
+For validation, we divided each local dataset (that corresponds to one of the five regions including Missouri, Northern Kazakhstan, Madhya Pradesh, Eastern Europe, and Goias) into training ($70\%$) and testing ($30\%$) subsets.
+The splitting uses out-of-time validation where the test set follows the training set chronologically.
+Model training and subsequent quality metric evaluations are conducted using these distinct data subsets.

-\paragraph{Evaluation procedure} We use $ROC\,AUC$, $PR\,AUC$ and $F1$ score to evaluate the model.
-During validation for early stopping and hyperparameter optimization, we chose $ROC\,AUC$ score.
-All these scores are the medians - i.e., concatenating spatial prediction, we receive a temporal vector at every cell of spatial prediction.
-Next, we receive a single score for each cell, so we end up with a grid full of metrics, and finally, we compute a median.
-Higher values of all scores correspond to better models. $ROC\,AUC$ scores has the perfect value being $1$ and the value for a random prediction being $0.5$.
+\paragraph{Evaluation procedure} We use $ROC\,AUC$, $PR\,AUC$ and $F1$ scores to evaluate the model.
+During validation for early stopping and hyperparameter optimization, we chose the $ROC\,AUC$ score.
+All these scores are the medians of all spatial predictions (because we want to remove the impact of outliers ), as we compute a temporal vector at every spatial prediction cell.
+Next, we receive a single score for each cell, so we end up with a grid of metrics.
+Finally, we get the median of scores at each set.
+Higher values for all scores correspond to better models. $ROC\,AUC$ scores have the perfect value of $1$ and the value for a random prediction of $0.5$.

 \paragraph{Compared methods}